 Ongoing research

-Our retinal projects are organised around five major themes:
+Our retinal projects are organised around several major themes:

 Funded by the Macular Society, we have been able to create a disease model in the lab which we can use for various studies